yahoo/ycb/README.md

 YCB is a multi-dimensional configuration library that builds bundles from resource files describing a variety of values.
 The library allows applications to configure themselves based on multiple dimensions describing locations, languages, environments, etc.

-More info on the [wiki](https://github.com/yahoo/ycb/wiki).

-Examples are provided in [this directory](https://github.com/yahoo/ycb/tree/master/tests).

 ### Install

 `npm install ycb --save`